 The focus of this course is on managing and retrieving data of all types (structured, semi structured, or unstructured), from both technical and business perspectives.
 The course topics include relational data management systems, theory of databases and models (CAP, ACID, Distributed Computing and Storage), Document (MongoDB), and other models for Big Data.
 The course also provides a basic conceptual introduction to Hadoop, Map-reduce, Hive, Apache Spark (in general, the big data architecture).

 46-885 Data Exploration and Visualization (6 units)

 This course provides an introduction to the principles and techniques for data visualization.
 Students will learn visual representation methods and techniques that increase the understanding of complex data and models.
 Principles will be drawn from statistics, graphic design, cognitive psychology, information design, communications, and data mining.
-Specific topics that will be covered include design principles for charts and graphs, common visualization tools (Tableau, Google Visualization API, Python), effective presentations, dashboard design, and web-based visualizations.
+Specific topics that will be covered include design principles for charts and graphs, common visualization tools (Tableau, Excel, and R), effective presentations, dashboard design, and web-based visualizations.

 46-886 Machine Learning Fundamentals (6 units)

 In this course, we explore common machine learning techniques and think about the application of these techniques to both structured and unstructured datasets found in business.
 Specific topics include Linear Rregression (logistics regression, k-nearest neighbors, and SVMs) and Unsupervised Learning (Principal Components and Clustering Methods: Hierarchical, partitioning, and probabilistic).

 46-887 Machine Learning for Business Applications (6 units)